CTET Exam Pattern 2025: Exam Expected to be Held in August

 Table of Contents

-The CTET exam 2025 is tentatively scheduled to be held between June and July 2025, with July 6, 2025 being the likely exam date.
-The exact dates for the examination and the application process will be confirmed through the official notification.
+The CTET exam 2025 is tentatively scheduled to be held in August 2025.
+The official notification will confirm the exact dates for the examination and the application process.
 Once released, the complete exam schedule will be provided below for reference.

 Exam NameExam Dates